moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/build.md

 From the design phase, it is clear which DataOS resources we require to build the Data Product, and these are Instance Secret, Depot, Cluster, Scanner, Flare, Policy, SODA Checks, Monitor, Pager, and Bundle.
 Let’s see how to create each one step by step.
 As we already created the depot and ran the depot scanner, we’ll directly jump into the data transformation step using Flare.

 <aside class="callout">
-🗣 Depending upon the use case more resources can be added or removed, to know more about the DataOS components refer to [dataos.info](http://dataos.info).
+🗣 Depending upon the use case more resources can be added or removed, to know more about the DataOS resources refer to <a href="https://dataos.info/resources/">DataOS Resources</a>.
 </aside>

 ### **Create the Flare Job for data transformation**